skies09/dog-database-ds/README.md

 ### The edit breed page

-This page is the result of clicking on the edit button on a particular dog.
-The data of the dog appears in the form and the user has the option to change any of the data.
+If a user feels the data of a particular breed is inaccurate, they can update the information by clicking the edit button on the dog breed in question.
+The data of the dog appears in the form and the user has the option to change/update any of the data.

 ### Delete button

+This button removes the dog breed in question.
 There is a modal that appears when the delete button is clicked to make sure the breed is not deleted accidently by asking the user if they are sure to delete.

 ## Footer